 However, others including the Wormwood Society itself and absinthe historian David Nathon-Maister, believe the story of Ordinaire is exaggerated.
 If there is any truth to it, Ordinaire likely took a product that was already being produced in the region decades prior and ran with it.
 Locals in the region think he received the recipe, perhaps even stole it, from the Henriod family.
 Eventually, it’s said the recipe was obtained (Kübler says “wormed” – I’m sensing some resentment) from a Henriod sister by Daniel Henri Dubied and his son-in-law Henri-Louis Pernod, who then founded an absinthe distillery in 1797 in Val-de-Travers before moving it to France to become the absinthe brand, Pernod.

-Kübler is a product of the melting pot of Switzerland’s numerous cultures and languages as well as its diverse terroir.
+Kübler is a product of Switzerland’s numerous cultures and languages as well as its diverse terroir.

 Genuine absinthe is distilled by macerating grand wormwood, along with other botanicals, typically green anise and fennel (the three together make up the “holy trinity” of absinthe), in a neutral spirit, which is then redistilled to produce a clear liquid.
 Left in this state, it is referred to as Bleue (aka Blanche), a Swiss style of absinthe that owes its name to the bluish-gray hue it adopts when diluted with water.
 The emerald-hued, and perhaps more popular version of absinthe called Verte, appears when the absinthe goes through a second stage of maceration in which botanicals, such as wormwood, hyssop and lemon balm, are soaked in the clear distillate.
 Not only does this add to the flavor profile, it also releases chlorophyll from the herbs, transmuting the liquid into the notorious “green fairy.”